Redth/Plugin.SocialAuth/README.md

 Plugin.SocialAuth aims to provide you with the latest and greatest options for adding social authentication to your Xamarin apps as easily as possible.

+### What's missing?

+ - NuGet packages
+ - Automatic handling of refreshing of access tokens in OAuth2
+ - More known provider support with specific authentication implementations (Fitbit, Meetup, etc).

 ## Supported Providers